tla77/tixr-web-app-bug-example/README.md

 Because of this overlap, the home-link container **cannot receive pointer events**, causing the homepage link to become non-functional.

-This affects all users navigating from Group or Event pages.
+This affects all users navigating from certain Groups pages that have this page structure.

 ---

 ## 📌 Steps to Reproduce
-1. Navigate to any Tixr Groups or Events page.
+1. Navigate to any main Tixr Groups page with this problematic page structure such as: https://www.tixr.com/groups/zamnafestival, https://www.tixr.com/groups/sjearthquakes, or https://www.tixr.com/groups/newcitygas.
-2. Attempt to click the Tixr logo (located within `<div class="home-link hide-mobile">`).
+2. Attempt to click the TIXR(tm) logo (located within `<div class="home-link hide-mobile">`).
 3. No navigation occurs.
 4. Open Chrome DevTools → Console
 5. Run the following code to detect the topmost element at the home-link region: